 🍋 Lemon Filling vs. Lemon Curd

-Lemon filling (or topping in this case) is sweeter and not as tart.
+Lemon filling is sweeter and not as tart.
 It’s usually made with cornstarch and water in addition to lemon juice and zest.
 It is used in these cookies, but also in a Traditional Lemon Pie.

 🌟 Why You’ll Love These Cookies